pixelamp1/pixelamp1.github.io/readme.md

 [other sites](https://pixelamp-isgay/project/othersites/)

-next domain is: ha gotchu ask me irl :)

-all games go to their respected owners, im jus goofin around for school (-ω-`) and if you want your game/site removed, tell me.
+all games go to their respected owners, if you want your game/site removed, tell me.